CyberAgoge/Threat-Modelling-DevSecOps-Project/Attack Scenario 1/Attack 1 Sequence Summary.md

 # Attack Description

-## Stages of the Attack

-### Origins
-The attack is initiated by an attacker leveraging a long history of cyber attack techniques.
-The attacker initiates the attack by identifying potential vulnerabilities in the target system.

-### Reconnaissance
-The attacker conducts research to identify vulnerabilities and potential targets.
-This includes gathering information about the target system's infrastructure, software, and potential weaknesses.
+The attacker is an APT who has conducted avdanced research on Solaris.
+The attacker initiates the attack by identifying key personnel who likely had admin credentials to production environments.
+This way the attacker does not need to bypass a WAF or any other security controls but will instead had direct access to the environements as if an admin.

+# Methodology
+The attack sequence below utilises the MITRE ATT&CK framework along with the commonly used techniques.